 We are proud to offer a world-class service for tumours of the brain and spinal cord and we focus on the use of proven techniques that diagnose and treat tumours, while preserving healthy brain tissue.

 Your consultant will be supported by an expert team of specialist oncologists, therapy radiographers, neuroradiologists, medical physicists and neuro clinical nurse specialists.
 This multi-disciplinary team will discuss your symptoms, expected outcomes and potential side effects before recommending a unique treatment plan specifically designed for you.
+Your referring consultant can be involved in all treatment decisions and multidisciplinary team meetings too.

 There are three main advantages of stereotactic radiosurgery (SRS) over conventional radiotherapy: